Skip to main content

 Getting a visa for the Netherlands

-The majority of foreign nationals wishing to stay in the Netherlands for up to three months require a short stay visa or Schengen visa (Schengenvisum).
-Foreign nationals from the EU, EEA or Switzerland as well as some other countries are exempt from the visa requirement.
+The majority of foreign nationals wishing to stay in the Netherlands for up to three months require a short-stay visa or Schengen visa (Schengenvisum).
+Nationals from the EU, EEA or Switzerland as well as some other countries are exempt from the visa requirement.

 Do you need a visa to stay in the Netherlands?